 Hope Community PCS has maintained high performance in the areas of attendance, CLASS and re enrollment.
 With a change of leadership, strong academic initiatives have been implemented to tackle the challenge of building up academic deficits of scholars and moving them to grade level standards mastery, resulting in an increase in future PARCC performance.

-II.
-School Performance

-Performance and Progress

-Hope Community PCS has adopted the DCPCSB Performance Management Framework (PMF) as goals.
-Per the Annual Report Guidelines School Year 2020-2021: "For schools that have adopted the PMF as goals, please report on progress toward the indicators in the framework(s) relevant to your LEA."
+Programming utilized to close gaps in learning include: Eureka Math K-8, Into Reading K-5, Collections 6-8, Orton Gillingham K-2, Guided Reading K-8, and Amplify Science.
 Hope Community PCS provides a purposeful and personalized educational program focused on accelerating achievement of scholars in pre-K3 through 8th grade.
-The 2020-2021 school year was primarily focused on the improvement cycle and identifying evidence-based practices that will promote growth over time.
+We utilize a differentiated approach, based on ongoing Checks For Understanding and Common Formative Assessments.
+Teachers utilize the data to support scholars during Small Group Instruction and differentiated Independent Work.
+This data also allows us to best support scholars with our Reading Advantage Program designed for scholars identified as Tier 2 or Tier 3.
+Reading Advantage is made up of 2 Highly Qualified Interventionists who utilize Orton Gillingham and Leveled Literacy Instruction by Fountas and Pinnell to support scholars.
+We will add a Math Advantage Program in the 2022-2023 School Year.
+The 2021-2022 school year was primarily focused on the improvement cycle and identifying evidence-based practices that will promote growth over time.
 While under new leadership, Hope Community PCS sought to improve from the previous two years of decline through intentional planning and additional academic support.

-Hope Community PCS continues to see steady increase in scholar performance on the Star assessment in both ELA and Math.
-The Instructional Leadership Team, made up of teacher leaders, conducted a need assessment and looked at common trends in the data from year to year.
-In addition, each scholar's data is tracked from year to year to identify their growth with Hope Community PCS.
-This data shows that the majority of scholars who remain with Hope Community PCS after kindergarten continue to show growth each year on the Star Assessment.
-The instructional staff worked collaboratively during in-service to conduct a root cause analysis and established a growth plan for the 2020-2021 school year, which included a specialized focus on achievement of our Latinx population.
-Outlined in this school excellence plan were opportunities for weekly data disaggregation and development of instructional action steps and included practices such as monthly data dives by the classroom teachers where scholars' data was analyzed after each lesson to determine the effectiveness of the lesson and the level of understanding for each scholar.
-The instructional action steps also included Scholar Success Time, which aimed to provide intentionally planned, personalized instruction at each scholar based on his/her performance level according to the most recent Star data.
-Scholar Success Time was an Imagine schools' initiative and an identified Tier 1 evidence-based strategy for providing school-wide interventions.
-The learning opportunities for staff included providing a full day each month of guided planning for scholar success time based on student data; a professional development led by the instructional coaches.
-Through the monthly data dives, scholar success time, and intentional planning with instructional coaches, Hope Community PCS is confident that student growth will continue to rise on the Star assessment.
+Hope Community PCS sees steady increase in scholar performance from beginning of year to end of year on the NWEA assessment in both ELA and Math.
+The Instructional Leadership Team, made up of teacher leaders, conducted a need assessment and looked at common trends in the data.
+In addition, each scholar's data is tracked to identify their growth with Hope Community PCS.
+This data shows that the majority of scholars who received consistent delivery of instruction at the Hope Community PCS show growth each year.
+The instructional staff worked collaboratively during in-service to conduct a root cause analysis and established a growth plan for the 2021-2022 school year, which included a specialized focus on achievement of our Latinx population.
+Outlined in this school excellence plan were opportunities for weekly data disaggregation and development of instructional action steps.
+These steps included practices such as monthly data dives by the classroom teachers where scholars' data was analyzed after each lesson to determine the effectiveness of the lesson and the level of understanding for each scholar.
+The instructional action steps also included small group tiered instruction, which aimed to provide intentionally planned, personalized instruction at each scholar based on his/her performance level according to the most recent NWEA data.
+This time was utilized to provide research based instructional strategies for all scholars as a type of school-wide acceleration, meeting scholars where they are and moving them forward.
+The learning opportunities for staff included providing guided planning for small group differentiated instruction based on student data; a professional development led by the instructional specialist.
+Through our multi-tiered approach, we are confident that student growth will continue to rise on the NWEA assessment.